Orthopaedic Tests and Procedures

 Body parts not being imaged may be covered with a lead apron (shield) to avoid exposure to the X-rays.

 The radiologic technologist will ask you to hold the extremity still in a certain position for a few moments while the X-ray exposure is made.

-If the X-ray is being performed to determine an injury, special care will be taken to prevent further injury.
+If the X-ray is being done to determine an injury, special care will be taken to prevent further injury before the X-ray is done by your health care provider.
 For example, a splint or brace may be applied to the leg or arm if a fracture is suspected.

-Some X-ray studies may require several different positions of the extremity.
-It is extremely important to remain completely still while the exposure is made, as any movement may distort the image and even require another X-ray to be done to obtain a clear image of the body part in question.
+Some X-ray studies may need several different positions of the extremity.
+It is extremely important to remain completely still while the exposure is made.
+Any movement may distort the image and even require another X-ray to be done to get a clear image of the body part in question.

 The X-ray beam will be focused on the area to be photographed.

 The radiologic technologist will step behind a protective window while the image is taken.

 While the X-ray procedure itself causes no pain, the manipulation of the body part being examined may cause some discomfort or pain.
 This is especially true in the case of a recent injury or invasive procedure like surgery.
 The radiologic technologist will use all possible comfort measures and complete the procedure as quickly as possible to reduce any discomfort or pain.

 Generally, there is no special type of care after X-rays of the extremities.
 However, your health care provider may give you additional or alternate instructions after the procedure, depending on your particular situation.

 The content provided here is for informational purposes only, and was not designed to diagnose or treat a health problem or disease, or replace the professional medical advice you receive from your health care provider.
 Please talk with your health care provider about any questions or concerns you may have regarding your condition.